 It is also here that cannabis exerts its analgesic effects.
 One of the chemical compounds in marijuana, THC, has a similar molecular shape to our endocannabinoids.
 Its structure allows it to bind with CB1 receptors and have a comparable effect.

-Unfortunately, the intoxicating effects of cannabis can be off-putting for some people.
-A 2018 study into cannabis and nerve pain for The Cochrane Database of Systematic Reviews had some interesting results.
+Unfortunately, the intoxicating effects of cannabis are off-putting for some people.
+A 2018 study into cannabis and nerve pain for The Cochrane Database of Systematic Reviews provided interesting results.

 It found that patients using cannabis were more likely to drop out of clinical trials than those using a placebo.
 They cited adverse nervous system and psychiatric effects as the primary reason.
 Nevertheless, the review did find that patients using cannabis-based medicines were more likely to experience at least 50% improvements in pain.

-Luckily, if you want to benefit from cannabis for carpal tunnel without the high, there are several options available.
+Luckily, if you want to benefit from cannabis for carpal tunnel without the high, several options are available.

 CBD for Carpal Tunnel Syndrome

-Although CBD does not bind with cannabinoid receptors as THC does, it still has a strong influence over the ECS.
+Although CBD does not bind with cannabinoid receptors as THC does, it still strongly influences the ECS.
 It appears to slow the breakdown of endocannabinoids and, therefore, enhance their effects.

 Additionally, CBD appears to modulate the immune system, giving it potent anti-inflammatory effects.
-In fact, research suggests that CBD could be useful in the treatment of several inflammatory conditions.
+Research suggests that CBD is potentially useful in the treatment of several inflammatory conditions.

 How to Use CBD for Carpal Tunnel Syndrome